-- you have more control over how and when Apache starts
+- You have more control over how and when Apache starts.

-- you can install Apache anywhere, such as a portable USB drive (useful for client demonstrations).
+- You can install Apache anywhere, such as a portable USB drive (useful for client demonstrations).

+Apache listens for requests on TCP/IP port 80.
+You need to uninstall or disable any program that uses that port.
 If you have a Professional or Server version of Windows, you may already have IIS installed.
 If you would prefer Apache, either remove IIS as a Windows component or disable its services.

-Step 2: download the files
+Step 2: Download the files

 You should also download and install the Windows C++ runtime from Microsoft.com.
 You may have this installed already, but there is no harm installing it again.

 As always, remember to virus scan all downloads.

 C:/Apache24, so extract the ZIP file to the root of the